lammps/lammps/doc/src/Howto_lammps_gui.rst

 - ``Save As`` will open a dialog to select and new file name and save the buffer to it
 - ``Quit`` will exit LAMMPS GUI.
-If there are unsaved changes, a dialog will appear to either cancel the quit, save or don't save the file.
+If there are unsaved changes, a dialog will appear to either cancel the quit, to save, or to not save the edited file.

 In addition, up to 5 recent file names will be listed after the ``Open`` entry that allows to re-open recent files.
 This list is stored when